Close Menu

 Indoor Use with the Mevo

-One of the benefits to the Mevo is its ability to use it inside with a net.
+One of the benefits of the Mevo is its ability to be used indoors with a net.

 In order to properly track the shots, FlightScope provides you with little silver stickers that you can put on the balls in order to more properly track spin and data when hitting into a net.